speedscale/docs/docs/guides/replay/mocks/from-file.md

 In this guide we will store a list of values in a file and use them to replace values in requests made to your application.

-See the [unique IDs guide](./replace-txn-ids.md) to learn how to pass values dynamically between requests.

 ## Prerequisites

 If these requirements do not make sense start with the [quickstart guide](/quick-start.md).